mkucm15/mk-fashion-rewards-api/README.md

 # Mickel Keevs Fashion Rewards API

-This project is a Spring Boot-based RESTful API for a fashion store, **Mickel Keevs**, that manages customer reward points.
-The API computes monthly and total reward points based on transaction history and follows clean architectural principles, testability, and scalability.
+This project is a Spring Boot-based RESTful API for a fashion store, Mickel Keevs, that manages customer reward points.
+The API calculates monthly and total rewards for customers based on their transaction history.
+It follows clean architectural practices and is designed for scalability, testability, and clarity.
-> Note: "Mickel Keevs" is a fictional brand name I used solely for the purpose of this technical assignment.
+>Note: "Mickel Keevs" is a fictional brand name I used solely for this technical assignment.
 ---

 ## Tools Used

-- Java 17 (but only Java 8 features used as mentioned)
+- Java 17 (uses only Java 8 features as required)
 - Spring Boot 3.x
+- Spring Data JPA
+- H2 In-Memory Database
 - Maven
 - JUnit 5
 - SLF4J Logging